ucf-research/BMP-library/README.md

 # BMP: Binary Matrix Products
-BMPs are compact representations of boolean functions as tensor networks.
+BMPs are compact tensor-network representations of Boolean functions.
 They are closely related to ordered binary decision diagrams (OBDD).
-This repository provides an implementation of basic BMP functionality written in Julia.
+This repository provides an implementation of basic BMP functionality and is written in Julia.

 In order to use the code here, you must first clone the repository:
 ```